Vachonni/ChatbotWiz/README.md

 Hydra is used thought the repo to manage configurations, which are in `conf/config.yaml`

 ### Run
-Run all the experiment, including test with command `make run`
+Run all the experiments, including tests with command `make run`